alphagov/govuk-design-system/src/patterns/addresses/index.md

 Help users provide an address using one of the following:

-- Address lookup
+- address lookup
-- Multiple text inputs
+- multiple text inputs
-- Textarea
+- textarea

 ## Address lookup